 Our online shop is built for safe home-deliveries.
-We deliver ourselves and on the bike where possible.
+We deliver ourselves where possible.
 This is an opportunity to discuss the wines face to face and check in with Le Social’s community, and a chance to limit our environmental footprint.
 We try our best to accommodate for next working day or same day delivery, but we also offer collection appointments.
 Our shop at Pollard Yard is open Tuesday-Saturday and is our current home for browsing, tasting, and socialising.

-Regional & National deliveries are now also available via independent couriers APC, from their Manchester Depot.
+Regional & National deliveries are also available via independent couriers APC, from their Manchester Depot.
 They were the best compromise we found, from a social and environmental point of view but also for a reliable, breakage-free service.
 We use sustainable packaging and their carbon footprint is offset.

 Similarly to our wine offering, the ingredients and products we select were carefully produced with no additives.
 They support a community of farmers and producers and show a sense of place, culture and heritage.
 Sustainably made with their environmental and social impact in mind, they impressed us by both their look and taste.

 We believe chefs play an utmost important role as ambassadors for farming and food culture, and we can't wait to curate wine and food events again when we safely can.